julianstephens/obsidian-writeaid-plugin/docs/ProjectStructureAndSettings.md

 **Metadata Maintenance:** The `last_updated` and `word_count` fields are automatically maintained by WriteAid as chapters are created and edited.

-**Note on Timestamps:** All timestamps are stored in UTC (the `Z` suffix means Zulu/UTC time).
-Your editor may display them in your local timezone, which could appear different from UTC.
-See [TIMEZONE_NOTES.md](TIMEZONE_NOTES.md) for details.

 **Frontmatter Fields:**

 - `chapter_id` (UUID): Unique chapter identifier